tiitel/my_first_web_page_2024/README.md

 ## Actions

-- Added the basic structure to the HTML file
+- Added the basic structure to the HTML file.
 - Added footer and header.
+- Added images for content section.
+- Added content and menu.